markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

-# BASH-UTILS - VERSION 0.9.0 - UNDER REVIEW - USABLE
+# BASH-UTILS - VERSION 0.9.0 - UNDER FINAL REVIEW - PRODUCTION RELEASE - CAN BE USED.
+A set of around 100 bash utility functions to make writing complex well structured Bash Scripts easier.

-There may be typos in this documentation.
+nb: There may be typos in this documentation.
 It is still under review.

-A set of around 100 bash utility functions to make writing complex well structured Bash Scripts easier.
+Please let the author know of any.

 Broadly speaking the utilities provide functionality to simplify
 * run time checking bash functions - argument checking for functions, etc,